LieuweJ/tic-tac-dojo/NOTES.md

 - Tie can be determined
 - Player can make a move

-- rename Player_1, Player_2 to something like PlayerMarker.
+- R: rename Player_1, Player_2 to something like PlayerMarker.
+- R: Use a type for the board, other than string

 🚧 WIP
-- Use a type for the board, other than string

 ⚠️ TODO
 - Player can use a strategy